 2) that has been with you for a long time (not since last week, but for a few months).

-3) that your efforts to manage it sometimes seem to relieve you but then the discomfort reappears.
+3) Your efforts to manage it sometimes seem to relieve you, but then the discomfort reappears.
 And, above all,

 Then, you probably need to start psychological therapy.
 It can give you another perspective on what is happening to you and tools and resources to help you cope with your discomfort.

-Harmful behaviors, another trigger to know if we need to start psychological therapy.
+Harmful behaviors are another trigger to know if we need to start psychological therapy.

-Other times this does not happen to us, in general we feel good about ourselves.
-We simply want to change our lifestyle to a healthier one or set goals for our own personal growth.
-If you feel identified, a psychotherapy process can accompany you and help you in the development of your goals.
+Other times this does not happen to us.
+In general, we feel good about ourselves.
+We want to change our lifestyle to a healthier one or set goals for personal growth.
+If you feel identified, a psychotherapy process can accompany you and help you develop your plans.

-Finally, it is relevant to note that psychologists are professionals who deal with a wide variety of problems and situations.
+Finally, it is relevant to note that psychologists deal with a wide variety of problems and situations.
 (Psychological disorders, life crises, grief, traumatic experiences, family and partner conflicts, low self-esteem, difficulties in social skills, fibromyalgia …), through scientifically validated treatments.
-This implies that their intervention goes beyond the advice that people close to us can give us.
-Many times successful, but in a more subjective way.
+This implies that their intervention goes beyond the advice that people close to us can give us—many times successful, but in a more subjective way.

 Therapy can be beneficial for anyone, regardless of whether you have a diagnosed mental health condition or not.
 It can especially help people experiencing grief, trauma, relationship issues, confidence issues, and emotional instability.

-- At Refresh Recovery, we provide co-occurring mental health diagnosis with drug and alcohol addiction in San Diego.
-Suffering from depression or panic disorder?
+- At Refresh Recovery, we provide co-occurring mental health diagnoses with drug and alcohol addiction in San Diego.
+Are you suffering from depression or panic disorder?
 If you or a loved one are suffering, please reach out to begin your journey in getting help.

 It’s important to remember that therapy isn’t a one-size-fits-all solution.
 It can include some trial and error.